 Safe Management Measures for Attractions

 1. The Multi-Ministry Taskforce (“MTF”) announced on 19 May 2020 that Singapore would exit the Circuit Breaker from 2 June and resume activities in three phases.
-On 15 June 2020, the MTF announced that Phase 2 will commence on 19 June 2020.
-More businesses will be allowed to re-open in Phase 2, subject to safe management measures being implemented to provide a safe environment for both customers and workers.

-DEVELOPMENT AND SUBMISSION OF RE-OPENING PROPOSAL FOR APPROVAL
+SUBMISSION OF PROPOSAL FOR APPROVAL

-4. STB has provided guidance within this advisory to help attractions develop their re-opening proposals and implement the necessary SMMs.
+5. STB has provided guidance within this advisory to help attractions develop their proposals and implement the necessary SMMs.
 The plans within these proposals will have to be tailored to the nature of operations in each attraction, and potential risk factors arising from aspects such as the attraction’s physical premises, environment, scale and typical visitor behaviour.

-A. Ability to meet density requirements
+A. Meet density requirements

-B. Ability to meet separation requirements
+B. Meet separation requirements

-C. Ability to disperse crowds and prevent bunching
+C. Disperse crowds and prevent bunching

 D. Facilitate contact tracing